and welcome to our German is Easy Learn German Online course and I have good news for all beginners: You have a day off! Hooray.

 - The red wine, which/that tastes a little …., costs 210.91 Indian rupees.

-But in German, we could also put this information into slot 1
+But in German, we could also put this piece of information into slot 1

 - Der ein bisschen nach Vanille und reifen Waldbeeren schmeckende Rotwein kostet 3 Euro.